Planning control areas

 A person shall not commence and carry out development in a planning control area without the prior approval of the WAPC.
 The penalty for failure to comply with this requirement is $200,000 and, in the case of a continuing offence, a further fine of $25,000 for each day during which the offence continues.

-The Minister for Planning; Lands has granted approval to the declaration of a Planning Control Area over land at Lot 412 (17) Big Lake View, Barragup in the Shire of Murray.
-This is shown on Western Australian Planning Commission (WAPC) plan number 4.1642.
+The Minister for Planning and Lands has granted approval to the declaration of Planning Control Area 2 for the Wilman Wadandi Highway (Bunbury Outer Ring Road), as shown on Western Australian Planning Commission (WAPC) plans numbered 1.8147 to 1.8162 (inclusive).

-The planning control area remains in effect for a period of five years from the date of publication of this notice in the Government Gazette or until revoked by the WAPC with approval from the Minister, whichever is the sooner.
+The declaration remains in effect for a period of five years from the date of publication of this notice in the Government Gazette, being 18 July 2025, or until revoked by the WAPC with approval by the Minister, whichever is sooner.

 A person shall not commence and carry out development in a planning control area without the prior approval of the WAPC.
 The penalty for failure to comply with this requirement is $200,000 and, in the case of a continuing offence, a further fine of $25,000 for each day during which the offence continues.

-Compensation is payable in respect of land injuriously affected by this declaration, and land so affected may be acquired by the WAPC in the same circumstances and in the same manner as if the land had been reserved in the Peel Region Scheme for a public purpose.
+Compensation is payable in respect of land injuriously affected by this declaration, and land so affected may be acquired by the WAPC in the same circumstances and in the same manner as if the land had been reserved in the Greater Bunbury Region Scheme for a public purpose.